PhilippeChepy/platform/doc/Upgrade-Vault-Instances.md

     # paas-staging-vault-addab-slqku    89.145.163.92:8201    follower    true
     ```
 10. Repeat operations from step 4 for other cluster members found in step 3.
-11. Once the cluster is fully update, enable TLS renewal from vault-agent:
+11. Once the cluster is fully updated, enable TLS renewal from vault-agent:
   - move to this repository's root directory
   - run `ansible-playbook -i artifacts/inventory_vault.yml ansible-playbooks/vault-cluster-tls-agent.yaml`
 12. Delete the older template (value before the step 2 update) as it's not used anymore: